Coronary artery disease: Risk factors

 Coronary artery disease is characterized by heart problems that result from atherosclerosis.
-Atherosclerosis is a type of arteriosclerosis which is the “chronic inflammation of the arteries which causes them to harden and accumulate cholesterol plaques (atheromatous plaques) on the artery walls”.
-CAD has a number of well determined risk factors that contribute to atherosclerosis.
-These risk factors for CAD include “smoking, diabetes, high blood pressure (hypertension), abnormal (high) amounts of cholesterol and other fat in the blood (dyslipidemia), type 2 diabetes and being overweight or obese (having excess body fat)” due to lack of exercise and a poor diet.
+Atherosclerosis is a type of arteriosclerosis which is the "chronic inflammation of the arteries which causes them to harden and accumulate cholesterol plaques (atheromatous plaques) on the artery walls".
+CAD has several well-determined risk factors contributing to atherosclerosis.
+These risk factors for CAD include "smoking, diabetes, high blood pressure (hypertension), abnormal (high) amounts of cholesterol and other fat in the blood (dyslipidemia), type 2 diabetes and being overweight or obese (having excess body fat)" due to lack of exercise and a poor diet.
 Some other risk factors include high blood pressure, smoking, diabetes, lack of exercise, obesity, high blood cholesterol, poor diet, depression, family history, psychological stress and excessive alcohol.
 About half of cases are linked to genetics.
-Smoking and obesity are associated with about 36% and 20% of cases, respectively.
+Apart from these classical risk factors, several unconventional risk factors have also been studied including high serum fibrinogen, high c-reactive protein (CRP), chronic inflammatory conditions, hypovitaminosis D, high lipoprotein A levels, serum homocysteine etc. Smoking and obesity are associated with about 36% and 20% of cases, respectively.
 Smoking just one cigarette per day about doubles the risk of CAD.
 Lack of exercise has been linked to 7–12% of cases.
 Exposure to the herbicide Agent Orange may increase risk.
 Rheumatologic diseases such as rheumatoid arthritis, systemic lupus erythematosus, psoriasis, and psoriatic arthritis are independent risk factors as well.

-Job stress appears to play a minor role accounting for about 3% of cases.
-In one study, women who were free of stress from work life saw an increase in the diameter of their blood vessels, leading to decreased progression of atherosclerosis.
-In contrast, women who had high levels of work-related stress experienced a decrease in the diameter of their blood vessels and significantly increased disease progression.
-Having a type A behavior pattern, a group of personality characteristics including time urgency, competitiveness, hostility, and impatience, is linked to an increased risk of coronary disease.
+Job stress appears to play a minor role, accounting for about 3% of cases.
+In one study, females who were free of stress from work life saw an increase in the diameter of their blood vessels, leading to decreased progression of atherosclerosis.
+In contrast, females who had high levels of work-related stress experienced a decrease in the diameter of their blood vessels and significantly increased disease progression.

+Air pollution

+Air pollution, both indoor and outdoor, is responsible for roughly 28% of deaths from CAD.
+This varies by region: In highly developed areas, this is approximately 10%, whereas in Southern, East and West Africa, and South Asia, approximately 40% of deaths from CAD can be attributed to unhealthy air.
+In particular, fine particle pollution (PM2.5), which comes mostly from the burning of fossil fuels, is a key risk factor for CAD.

 Blood fats

-The consumption of different types of fats including trans unsaturated, saturated and trans in a diet “influences the level of cholesterol that is present in the bloodstream”.
+The consumption of different types of fats including trans fat (trans unsaturated), and saturated fat, in a diet "influences the level of cholesterol that is present in the bloodstream".
 Unsaturated fats originate from plant sources (such as oils).
 There are two types of unsaturated fats, cis and trans isomers.
-Cis unsaturated fats are bent in molecular structure and trans are linear in structure.
+Cis unsaturated fats are bent in molecular structure and trans are linear.
 Saturated fats originate from animal sources (such as animal fats) and are also molecularly linear in structure.
 The linear configurations of unsaturated trans and saturated fats allow them to easily accumulate and stack at the arterial walls when consumed in high amounts (and other positive measures towards physical health are not met).